Astrap1/Orpits-0x02/README.md

 4. The backend reads the folder and filters for files with the `.x2` extension.
 5. Each `.x2` file is parsed and validated before being shown in the sidebar.
 6. The frontend receives the loaded notes and displays them as selectable items.
-7. When the user selects a note, the editor loads that note's content and reapplies its style ranges.
+7. When the user selects a note, the editor loads that note's content, reapplies its style ranges, and restores its structured tables.

 This design supports the local-first model of x2pad.
 Notes remain normal files on the user's device, but the app still provides a smoother workspace experience by remembering the folder and listing available notes automatically.